-Emphasis of Matter - Change in Accounting Principle
+Emphasis of Matter - Change of Accounting Principle

-As described in the notes to the financial statements, in fiscal year 2021 the County adopted new accounting guidance, Governmental Accounting Standards Board (GASB) Statement No. 84, Fiduciary Activities.
-Our opinion is not modified with respect to this matter.
+As discussed in the notes to the financial statements, in the year ending September 30, 2022, the County adopted new accounting guidance, Governmental Accounting Standards Board (GASB) Statement No. 87, Leases.
+Our opinions are not modified with respect to this matter.